jinlin04/FPGS/README.md

 ## Dataset

-Experiments are conducted on the public SCARED dataset.
+Experiments are conducted on the public SCARED and StereoMIS datasets.

 ---